-4 Barrels of flour 16 20 pound bags of rock salt 107 surplus US Army blankets with shotguns wrapped in the bottom-most blankets A barrel of 50 shotgun shells covered by a layer of nails 1 keg of whiskey marked "sugar"
+4 barrels of flour

+16 20-pound bags of rock salt

+107 surplus US Army blankets with shotguns wrapped in the bottom-most blankets layer of nails

+A barrel of 50 shotgun shells covered by a

+1 keg of whiskey marked "sugar"

-A character who makes a Foolproof (3) Knowledge roll knows the Sioux Nations have announced that anyone caught bringing whiskey into their territory would be dealt with under the law of the tribe that catches them.
+A character who makes a Foolproof (3) knowledge roll knows the Sioux Nations have announced that anyone caught bringing whiskey into their territory would be dealt with under the law of the tribe that catches them.
 This means death in most tribes.
 Never Smiles hopes the whiskey will burn the creature if the salt doesn't work.

-Dean's rickety wagon can make 40 miles a day, so it should take the posse only about a day or two to get to the village.
+Dean's rickety wagon can make 40 miles a day, so it should only take the posse about 5 hours to get to the village.